Shonali Burke

 About Shonali Burke

-Founder and publisher of Waxing UnLyrical, Shonali Burke helps purpose-driven brands bring big ideas to life.
-She teaches at The Johns Hopkins University, has gone back to school herself with the Harvard Business Analytics Program, and is creator/lead instructor at The Social PR Virtuoso® online training hub , where ambitious PR pros learn how to unleash their inner Social PR superheroes.
-Owned by Lola the Basset Hound, she's mad about ABBA, bacon, cooking, dogs, and Elvis, though not necessarily in that order.
-Wouldn't you like to be in her kitchen?
+Shonali Burke is a nonprofit leader helping mission-driven organizations build big and dream bigger.
+She teaches at The Johns Hopkins University, is a graduate of the Harvard Business Analytics Program, and is creator of The Social PR Virtuoso® online training hub , where ambitious PR pros learn how to blend data and storytelling for better outcomes.
+Owned by Pickles the Corgi, she's mad about ABBA, bacon, cooking, dogs, and Elvis, though not necessarily in that order.

 28 Sep 2010